 We will not offer exams early; course resources and security issues will just not allow for it.

-You are eligible to retake a lab exam only 1) if you took the test when it was first offered (this prevents unprepared students from having an advantage over students who were ready for the test) or 2) you missed the test because of circumstances beyond your control, as discussed below.
+You are eligible to retake a lab exam only 1) if you took the test on the day when it was first offered (this prevents unprepared students from having an advantage over students who were ready for the test) or 2) you missed the test because of circumstances beyond your control, as discussed below.